joshua3D/LFSR/README.md

 ## Why use FizzleFade and not an RNG?

 1. Every coordinate is generated only once by the algorithm
-2. Every coordinate generated is stored in a ValueTuple
+2. Every coordinate generated is stored in a struct, 'Coords'
 2. Every coordinate is distributed evenly across the domain
 3. The algorithm is 100% deterministic
 4. No collection is used (e.g., no lists, arrays, or hashmaps)